woojiahao/tp/docs/team/sp4ce-cowboy.md

 * **Filter Transactions**: [PRs: [#130](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/130)]
   * **What it was:** Intended to complement the Fuzzy-Find transaction feature.
 While the Fuzzy-Find acted like a logical `OR` amongst keywords, Filter was intended to act as a logical `AND`, a direct inverse analogue.
-  * **Motivation for Implementation:** Combined with the Fuzzy-Find feature, the user would have extreme control over their search results, being able to both narrow down and broaden the scope of transactions as much as possible.
-  Combined with the Rolling Balance Indicator, the user would be able to tabulate total expenses for andy conceivable combination of transaction properties. **Justification for Removal:** Same as Fuzzy-Find.
+  * **Motivation for Implementation:** Combined with the Fuzzy-Find feature, the user would have maximum control over the scope of transactions to search.
+Combined with the Rolling Balance Indicator, the user would be able to tabulate total expenses for any conceivable combination of transaction properties. **Justification for Removal:** Same as Fuzzy-Find.
   Both features were simplified and integrated into the existing Find Command.
 [PR: [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138)]